JuCJeff/nba-shot-data-visualization/README.md

 ## Prequisite

-After you cloned the project, run `npm install for dependencies`.
+After you cloned the project, run `npm install` for dependencies.

 ## Available Scripts